Privacy Policy

 How long do we keep your personal information?

-If we no longer need this personal information for the purposes set out in this notice, we will delete it or anonymise it so that nobody can identify you from the information.
+If we no longer need your personal information, we will delete it or anonymise it so that nobody can identify you from the information.

 Updates to this Privacy Notice